Posted on

 Jane Chambless Wright is no stranger to repairing broken antiques and ornaments.
 An eclectic career has taken her from children’s book illustrator in her native New York to living in a restored stone schoolhouse in County Leitrim, from where she repairs items on behalf of several auction houses in northwest Ireland.

 “I get a lot of weird, broken things,” says Jane.
-“I specialize in the ‘Whoops!’, the ‘Uh-Oh!’, and the ‘I don’t even know what this thing is SUPPOSED to look like!’… it all ends up on my table eventually.”
+“I specialise in the ‘Whoops!’, the ‘Uh-Oh!’, and the ‘I don’t even know what this thing is SUPPOSED to look like!’… it all ends up on my table eventually.”

 “I clean and restore antique oil paintings and their frames.
 Victorian taxidermy shows up fairly often.
 Antique clocks, furniture, and ephemera – old prints and advertising display items.
 It’s all interesting, and I love bringing things back to usefulness and beauty.”